RouEmpire/the-creative-media-note/pages/SEO.md

 		- **Query**
 		  id:: 66414e48-aad8-4e42-a1c7-9bc6de636e08
 			- It is a words or keywords of sentences that user use to search in a **Search Bar**
 			- There are 3 types of ((66414e48-aad8-4e42-a1c7-9bc6de636e08))
 				- **Transactional Query**
 				  logseq.order-list-type:: number
 					- Like : "*Buy*" or "*Sell*"
 					- If your website is a **Transactional Nature Website** that showcase a lot of product pages, your page must have a good descriptive information about your product
 				- **Informational Query**
 				  logseq.order-list-type:: number
 					- Like : "*How to*"
 					- If your website cares more about Information, you should use **Blog** or **Presentive style** website.
 				- **Navigational Query**
 				  logseq.order-list-type:: number
 					- Link : "*Where is the nearest hospital?*"
-				-
+					- If you website is for navigation, it must have a localization element added toit
-		-
+		- Topic
 - # Localization SEO
   id:: 663ecdb7-e7ed-4e53-bee5-aaac886a678f
 	- Coming Soon